 In service and in fellowship, with those closest to him.

-With all we've gone through over this past year, we long for those larger gatherings.
+We still love to gather.
 To enjoy a meal together and to break bread.
-There are those with servants' hearts that are longing to get back out and be a blessing to those around them, helping in any way they can.
+Servants' hearts long to get back out and be a blessing to those around them, helping in any way they can.

 Remember this feeling.